sbelakho2/apex-mediation-platform/docs/Internal/Infrastructure/POSTGRES_MIGRATION_PLAN.md

 4. Monitoring dashboards/alerts have no dangling ClickHouse queries.
 5. Documentation (internal & public) no longer instructs operators to provision ClickHouse.
 6. CHANGELOG & production-readiness checklist updated to call out the Postgres migration.
+7. Integration suites (`npm run test:integration -- --detectOpenHandles ...`) complete without lingering asynchronous handles so CI proves the Postgres stack shuts down cleanly.

 This plan covers every observed ClickHouse touch-point; implementation will proceed workstream-by-workstream until the dependency is entirely removed.

+## Post-Migration 12-Step Checklist

+Use the following guardrails to confirm the Postgres-only analytics stack will scale without ClickHouse.
+Each item is intentionally small to roll out now and prevents painful rewrites later.

+1. **Enforce time partitioning and automated retention**
+  - Partition all high-volume tables (auctions, impressions, logs) by day or week.
+  - Automate detach → export → drop workflows once partitions age beyond the hot window (typically 30–90 days).

+2. **Adopt a hot/warm/cold storage lifecycle**
+  - Keep the hottest 30–90 days on the primary.
+  - Serve warm (30–365 day) reads from replicas or compressed chunks.
+  - Archive anything older than the warm window to Parquet in object storage with compression and TTLs.

+3. **Use efficient ingest pipelines and staging**
+  - Land data via `COPY` or batched inserts into UNLOGGED staging tables.
+  - Validate + dedupe in staging, then move to partitioned targets with a single `INSERT ...
+SELECT` transaction per batch.

+4. **Apply index discipline for scale**
+  - Favor BRIN indexes on time columns for append-only workloads.
+  - Keep B-tree indexes minimal on hot partitions; add secondary indexes only after data cools.
+  - Apply partial/covering indexes for selective predicates and index-only scans.

+5. **Deploy connection pooling and read replicas**
+  - Run PgBouncer in transaction mode for every application.
+  - Route analytics/dashboard traffic to dedicated read replicas; never run heavy scans on the primary.

+6. **Materialize common aggregations and read models**
+  - Maintain incremental materialized views or rollup tables per partition.
+  - Serve operational reads from these precomputed tables to stay within the p95 latency SLO.

+7. **Provide archive queryability via DuckDB or FDW**
+  - Export detached partitions to compressed Parquet in object storage.
+  - Offer ad-hoc access through DuckDB or a Parquet FDW so teams can query cold data without re-ingesting it.

+8. **Automate maintenance and bloat control**
+  - Tune autovacuum per table (lower scale factor on hot partitions).
+  - Schedule `pg_repack`/`REINDEX CONCURRENTLY` for heavy update tables.
+  - Alert on bloat percentage, autovacuum lag, and long-running transactions.

+9. **Implement schema versioning and safe migrations**
+  - Require versioned migrations with rollback scripts plus performance-impact notes.
+  - Gate production DDL via CI that runs staging rehearsals and captures `EXPLAIN` plans for large changes.

+10. **Invest in observability and performance budgets**
+   - Instrument `pg_stat_statements`, Prometheus, and Grafana for QPS, p95/p99 latency, replica lag, merge durations, and disk pressure.
+   - Define SLOs (e.g., p95 operational reads < 200 ms) and enforce error budgets before shipping new features.

+11. **Harden disaster recovery and backup drills**
+   - Automate base backups plus WAL archiving to object storage with retention aligned to RTO/RPO.
+   - Run quarterly restore/failover drills and document PITR + replica rebuild runbooks.

+12. **Plan migration and growth paths**
+   - Build CDC/replayable pipelines today so data can mirror into an OLAP engine later.
+   - Define thresholds that trigger horizontal scale options (additional replicas, Timescale compression, Citus sharding) and rehearse those cutovers ahead of need. remain on DO Managed Postgres + Parquet.
+   - Approach must be compatible with easy running with ClickHouse in the future.
+Postgres + Parquet now.
+Plan hygiene and maintenance must be fully automated from day 1, operator only seeing errors and warnings that stop production.